The best rendering software

 Reasons to avoid

 I’ve always experienced RenderMan as a bit of an enigma.
-The fact that it has been used to render some of the biggest and most high profile animated feature films only contributes to this mystery further.
+The fact that it has been used to render some of the biggest and most high profile animated feature films, including Toy Story and Avatar, only contributes to this mystery further.

-We review and test all the rendering software on our list but a team of in-house professional artists and freelancers working in the CG industry.
-Our testers put the software through their paces, using new features and comparing to older editions.
+The rendering software on our list was tested and reviewed by a team of professional artists and freelancers working in the CG industry.
+Our testers put the software through its paces by testing it for different size projects, using the new features and comparing to older editions.

-Our reviewers are experienced artist, not only working in the industry but they also write for our sister magazine 3D World, that is the world's longest running magazine for the 3D, VFX and CG art industries.
+Our reviewers are experienced artists, and many write tutorials for our sister magazine 3D World, which is the world's longest running magazine for the 3D, VFX and CG art industries.

 Should I choose CPU or GPU rendering?